 - MSC-AI-OD (Masters) Artificial Intelligence (online)

-Please see Coursefinder for the course list, typical entry requirements, and accepted qualifications for each of our courses (except PCR-ODLC).
+Please see Coursefinder for modules studied, typical entry requirements, and accepted qualifications for each of our courses (except PCR-ODLC).

 Exceptions to the typical academic requirements may be made when an applicant demonstrates significant relevant experience and their potential for benefiting from the course is clear.
 These requirements will be discussed with an Enrolment Advisor and considered on a case-by-case basis.

-Digital Education Service requires all applicants to provide proof of their identity at point of application.
-Undergraduate applicants will verify their identity directly with FutureLearn; Taught Postgraduate applicants should submit their ID as part of their application.
+The Digital Education Service requires all applicants to provide proof of their identity at the point of application.
 Accepted forms of ID are:

 - Passport photo page